Nagai-S/DatabaseModel/README.md

 You can create database model class with ease and you can use some methods.

 ## How to use
-1. Add library with id: "1urlrIRVTLZrQL3iFOPmrxBANfgw6478VDTrsnsOChUOQF0a3yw8HK5wr"
+1. Add library with id: "1urlrIRVTLZrQL3iFOPmrxBANfgw6478VDTrsnsOChUOQF0a3yw8HK5wr".
-2. Create sheet for database with name: "Your Sheet Name"
+2. Create a sheet for a database with name: "Your Sheet Name".
-3. Create Class following example codes
+3. Create a Class following example codes.
 ````
 const Model = DatabaseModel.DatabaseModel();